zoyzoy59/blender_python_scripts/README.md

 This is a list of basic Blender Python scripts that I made using ChatGPT.

-- render_viewport.py --- whatever appears in your 3d viewport is rendered
+- render_viewport.py --- whatever appears in your 3d viewport is rendered (does not render cycles)

 - create_empty_as_constraint_for_objects.py --- creates empty for a set of selected objects; use the empty to control location, rotation of group

-- reset_bones_and_armatures.py --- sets selected rigs back to default pose and to world origin
+- reset_bones_and_armatures.py --- sets selected rigs back to default pose and to world origin (testing)

-- save_render_as_filename_frame_seq.py --- saves render of active camera as blendname_frame_00x.png in specified directory
+- save_render_as_filename_frame_seq.py --- saves render of active camera as blendname_frame_00x.png in specified directory (testing)

 Other people's scripts